yun-vis/fhstp-bcc-web/pages/setup.md

   - [VS Code shortcut](https://shortcuts.design/tools/toolspage-visualstudiocode/)
   - Alt+L and then Alt+O: enable Live Server
   - Ctrl + Shift + V or Ctrl + K V: Open Preview of Markdown All in One (Extension)

+- Notes
+  - Setup the default browser for Live Server: Windows Search -> Setting -> Apps -> Default Apps -> Google Chrome
+  - Do not use Debugger in the VS Code for html pages

 # Your First HTML Template